 OWC Community Co-Founders

 Jenelle M. Dembsey (published as J. M. Dembsey) has worked in writing centers since 2010, as an undergraduate consultant, graduate assistant, and full-time administrative staff.
 She has been working with asynchronous and synchronous online consulting since 2012.
 She has experience managing the day-to-day operations of online writing centers, designing online consulting programs from scratch, and leading online consultant training.
 She also studies accessibility and Universal Design.
 She is passionate about supporting other writing and learning centers in developing online support services.

 Dr. Sarah Prince is Manager of Writing Across the Curriculum at Walden University’s Writing Center.
 She earned a BA in English from Presbyterian College in 2004 and an MA and PhD in Women’s Studies in 2011 from Emory University.
 Sarah has been engaged in Writing Center work—as a tutor, consultant, graduate fellow, and professional staff member—for over 15 years.
 Her current professional interests include developing effective online writing center practices for adult learners, establishing course and competency-based writing center initiatives in virtual classrooms, and building a professional community of online writing tutors, consultants, staff, and administrators.

 Dr. Cynthia Pengilly is an Assistant Professor of English at Central Washington University and often consults for the University Writing Center.
 She has nearly 10 years of experience in writing center studies as a graduate tutor, non-tenure-track (NTT) faculty tutor, and Assistant WC Director.
 Broadly speaking, her research explores the rhetoric and culture of technology which includes digital pedagogy for online writing centers (OWC) and online writing instruction (OWI).

 Beth Nastachowski has worked in writing centers since she began tutoring as an undergraduate student.
-She has worked at the Walden University Writing Center since 2010, first as a consultant, then webinar coordinator, and now the Manager of Multimedia Writing Instruction.
+She has worked at the Walden University Writing Center since 2010 and is currently the Associate Director of the Office of Writing Instruction.
 She has particular experience and interest in how writing centers can support writers through webinars, videos, and interactive instruction; accessibility within the writing center; and how writing centers can engage in social issues.